microsoft/WhatTheHack/060-SynapseAndDatabricks/Coach/Solution-01.md

 2. __Hydration of the Bronze Data Lake__
 For this section they can use either Databricks or Synapse.
 Due to time constraints, it is important that they only copy in either Customer/Address information or Product/Sales Order information.

-For guidance on this we recommend only the following tables for each database.
+For guidance on this we recommend only the following tables for each of the SQL databases.

 ### Customer/Address Data